Stakeholder Management and Governance

 To find success, an organisation must interact, to varying degrees, with a range of stakeholders.
 This enables an organisation to manage messaging and expectation, and to gain insight into how stakeholders perceive them.
 A key step in doing this is to map your stakeholders.
 In doing so, organisations can be much more strategic in their approach – particularly when it comes to corporate governance.

-Within this module, an overview of stakeholder management, engagement and influence, forming, building and leading teams, and the generic skills and responsibilities of being sustainability professionals are addressed with the objective of making it clear that all project-based work relies fundamentally on the ability of people to work together.
+Within the Stakeholder Management and Governance module (ENGG11057), an overview of stakeholder management, engagement and influence, forming, building and leading teams, and the generic skills and responsibilities of being sustainability professionals are addressed with the objective of making it clear that all project-based work relies fundamentally on the ability of people to work together.
 Managing and leading change, and critical perspectives of ethical and social responsibility, towards sustainable development will be appreciated.
 This includes acknowledging governance structures, establishing governance and oversight.

 At the end of this module the student will be able to: